Overview

 - The modal switches to a "Scheduled" state showing the meeting URL, with Reschedule and Delete actions.

-The meeting now appears on your Zoom dashboard (zoom.us → Meetings) like any other scheduled meeting, and your enrolled students see an Open in Zoom button on the lesson page.
+The meeting now appears on your Zoom dashboard (zoom.us → Meetings) like any other scheduled meeting, and your enrolled students see the session in the course player on your store, with a live countdown until start time.

 4. Reschedule or delete a meeting